Skip to content

 git clone https://github.com/inovex/scrumlr.io

-Copy the .env.example file to .env and adjust the variables to your needs.
+After you cloned the repository and switched to the directory, copy the .env.example file to .env and adjust the variables in the .env file to your needs.

 Terminal window